 Gavroglou informed Times Higher Education that even though TEI faculty would become university professors, they could be barred from obligations like Ph.D.
 Supervision if their file becomes no longer deemed good enough by way of college evaluation committees.

 “We in no way noticed a complete plan,” stated Vlahos.
-The reforms will “break” Greece’s technical education structures and pressure them collectively with its studies-oriented universities, he warned.
+He warned that the reforms would “break” Greece’s technical education structures and pressure them collectively with its studies-oriented universities.